 To learn more about what happens to the brain during and after meditation, read this article on lifehacker.com.

-Overall, meditating helps you de-stress be releasing stress from your system and preventing stress from getting into your system simultaneously.
+Overall, meditating helps you de-stress by releasing stress from your system and preventing stress from getting into your system simultaneously.
 This occurs no matter which type of meditation you choose to do.
-It takes only 20 minutes or less daily and can be accomplished almost any where.
+It takes only 20 minutes or less daily and can be accomplished almost anywhere.

 If you are interested in being part of a meditation group once a month, please contact Seeds of Wellness at 440-933-7733.
 If we have enough interest and a common day and time, we will start offering monthly meditation sessions.